 Indexation is a way of keeping the amount of cover relevant to the cost of living.
 It is linked to the consumer price index (CPI).
 Most providers give you the opportunity to decline each year.

 Yes, your premiums will go up every year.
-Most insurance premiums go up in line with inflation, your age and any underlying premiums costs, however medical insurance premiums generally increase a higher rate due to increasing medical costs and investments in new technology.
+Most insurance policies go up in line with inflation, your age and underlying premium costs, however medical insurance, premiums generally increase at a higher rate due to increasing costs and investments in new technology.

 The key difference is the amount of lost earnings compensation you receive.
 With ACC CoverPlus Extra you get 100% of the amount you negotiate.
 Because you have agreed cover, you may begin receiving compensation more quickly.
 Whichever option you choose, ACC will provide assistance with treatment and rehabilitation costs.